Keith-S-Thompson/the-flat-trantor-society/005-c-standard-quibbles.md

 to the above.
 The description of the *intent* can still use the wording of the current definition, perhaps as a footnote.

+### Null pointer constants and parenthesized expressions

+##### ISO C 6.3.2.3 Pointers (under 6.3 Conversions)

+Paragraph 3:

+    An integer constant expression with the value 0, or such an expression cast to type **`void *`**, is called a *null pointer constant*.

+The problem: 6.5.1 (Primary expressions) says that a parenthesized expression

+    is an lvalue, a function designator, or a void expression if the unparenthesized expression is, respectively, an lvalue, a function designator, or a void expression.

+It *doesn't* say that a parenthesized null pointer constant is a null pointer constant.

+Which implies, strictly speaking, that `(void*)0` is a null pointer constant, but `((void*)0)` is not.

+And since 7.1.2 "Standard headers" requires:

+    Any definition of an object-like macro described in this clause shall expand to code that is fully protected by parentheses where necessary, so that it groups in an arbitrary expression as if it were a single identifier.

+this implies that the `NULL` macro may not be defined as `(void*)0`, since, for example, that would cause `sizeof NULL` to be a syntax error.

+I'm sure that most C implementations do treat a parenthesized null pointer constant as a null pointer constant, and define `NULL` either as `0`, `((void*)0)`, or in some other manner.

 ### What is an expression?

 ##### ISO C 6.5 Expressions